 Italki is a platform that connect language learners and teachers.
 You find a teacher and then take classes with them through the italki site.
 Currently, there are over 100 Greek teachers available for lessons.
 You can review the teacher’s profiles and choose one based on their availability, the languages they speak, and price.
 Most teachers offer a discounted trial class so you can see if they are a good fit for you.
 You can read more about the platform in this italki review.

 Preply is another platform that can help you find an experienced Greek tutor.
 There are almost 200 Greek teachers currently available on Preply.
 Each teacher creates their own curriculum so it will be tailored to your needs and you can study what you want.
 Teachers also set their own prices so you can find one that fits your budget.
-If interested, you can try a free trial class or read more about it in this Preply review.
+If interested, you can try a discounted trial class or read more about it in this Preply review.

 The Online Greek tutor is specifically for connecting Greek learners and teachers.
 You have the option to take group classes, semi-private, or private lessons.
 There are live video lessons with a teacher, and you’ll have additional homework to keep you practicing between lessons.
 You can get a free trial lesson and evaluation to see if you like The Online Greek Tutor method.